Kosher Deli and Market$$planoMon-Thu 11:30-19:00, Fri 11:30-16:00, Sat closed, Sun 11:30-19:00

 Tip: Buffet by the pound only.
 No meat, no eggs, no onion, no garlic in any dish.
 The garden patio on the temple grounds is available in good weather.
 Arrive before noon for the best selection.

-Deep Ellum taco destination from chef Regino Rojas with an intentional vegetarian menu including mushroom, zucchini blossom, and squash fillings on house-made heirloom corn tortillas.
-The vegetarian program is as serious as the meat menu.
+Deep Ellum taco destination from chef Regino Rojas with an intentional vegetarian menu including mushroom, zucchini blossom.
+At 2701 Main St.

 Order: Huitlacoche (corn truffle) taco; mushroom de temporada; zucchini blossom with queso fresco